 Rabbit milk is extremely high in calories.
 By the fifth day, her milk production should increase greatly.
 However, if it is a large litter or the mother is malnourished there may not be enough milk.

-10. Baby Rabbits May All Die Because of Parasites
+10. Baby Rabbits May Die Because of Parasites

 These parasites initially live in the intestine but in severe cases will travel to the liver.
 While some rabbits succumb to death by parasites rapidly, others show few symptoms and can overcome them.

-When you have multiple babies in one area, it is more difficult to monitor waste and know who has the concerning stools.
+When you have multiple babies in one area, monitoring waste and knowing who has the concerning stools is more difficult.
 If one rabbit appears sick, separate it immediately and monitor the others

 11. Pneumonia is a Common Reason Behind Dead Baby Rabbits